MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/phones-displays-deploy.md

   - M365-voice
 search.appverid: MET150
 localization_priority: Normal
-description: "This article provides an overview of and features suppprted by Microsoft Teams displays."
+description: "This article provides an overview of and features supported by Microsoft Teams displays."
 ---

 # Deploy Teams phones and Teams displays using Intune